golang/example/gotypes/README.md

 checker does not represent them using `Named`.
-And `unsafe.Pointer` is a pointer type for the purpose of determining whether the receiver type of a method is legal, even though the type checker does not represet it using `Pointer`.
+And `unsafe.Pointer` is a pointer type for the purpose of determining whether the receiver type of a method is legal, even though the type checker does not represent it using `Pointer`.